 Mortgage insurance protects the lender who holds a borrower’s mortgage.
 In case the borrower defaults, the lender and the borrower are protected.
 New home buyers are generally required to have mortgage insurance if their loan has below 20 percent equity.
+Equity is the amount in the house the homeowner owns outright, not subject to a mortgage loan.
 In other words, if you put a 15 percent down payment on a house, you will likely be required to have mortgage insurance.

 Mortgage insurance basically allows buyers who are not able to make a large down payment to purchase a home.
 In essence, mortgage insurance allows you to make a low down payment on your home.
 If mortgage insurance did not exist, this would not be possible due to the high amount of risk lenders experience.
-As of 2007, mortgage insurance payments can also be deducted from the borrower’s taxes.
+As of 2018 and the new tax bill, mortgage insurance payments may no longer be deducted from the borrower’s taxes.
 The real benefit of mortgage insurance is for the lender: the premiums you pay protect the lender in case you are unable to pay your mortgage.